-This remuneration report for the year ended 31 December 2016 reflects the remuneration policies that were adopted by the directors of the Company who were in office prior to the Company entering into administration.
+This remuneration report for the year ended 31 December 2017 reflects the remuneration policies that were adopted by the directors of the Company who were in office prior to the Company entering into administration.
 These policies applied until the Company entered Voluntary Administration on 28 April 2016.
-The Administrators has had no involvement in adopting, implementing or complying with these policies.
+The Directors who are now in office have had no involvement in adopting, implementing or complying with these policies.
 These policies may or may not have been in place during the financial period.

-If the recapitalisation proposal is successful, the proposed directors will adopt a new remuneration policy.
+The current directors will adopt a new remuneration policy.

-This remuneration report for the year ended 31 December 2016 outlines the remuneration arrangements in place for directors and executives of the Company and Group in accordance with the requirements of the Corporations Act 2001 and its regulations.
+This remuneration report for the year ended 31 December 2017 outlines the remuneration arrangements in place for directors and executives of the Company and Group in accordance with the requirements of the Corporations Act 2001 and its regulations.